The Bitter Fruits of Wilsonianism

 It is not inevitable that American leaders and politicians forego this sort of realist thinking and cleave to Wilsonianism.
 Inspiration can be garnered from Theodore Roosevelt, a contemporary of Wilson, who certainly thought along realist lines regarding the role of the United States in the world.
 Roosevelt said: “If I must choose between a policy of blood and iron and one of milk and water…I am for the policy of blood and iron.
 It is better not only for the nation but in the long run for the world.”

-According to Henry Kissinger, writing in Diplomacy, “in Roosevelt’s conception, American would have been one national among many–more powerful than most and part of an elite group of great powers–but still subject to the historic ground rules of equilibrium.”
+According to Henry Kissinger, writing in Diplomacy, “in Roosevelt’s conception, America would have been one nation among many–more powerful than most and part of an elite group of great powers–but still subject to the historic ground rules of equilibrium.”

 Regardless of whether or not one believes in internationalism, the era of American hegemony is clearly drawing to an end—though the United States will remain a great power.
 Now is a good time to outgrow the dangerous, failed Wilsonian ideology that we can longer afford to maintain, and instead adapt the now timely and relevant views of Theodore Roosevelt and the lessons of the British Empire.
 Kissinger wistfully noted that Roosevelt was a “century too early…no significant school of American foreign policy has invoked him since.”
 The good news is that Roosevelt’s time has now come.